Damien-Black/developer-workshop/docs/pages/workshop/workshop_getting_started.md

 to catch up or skip ahead, and to compare code between different iterations of the applet.

+## 1.2 N.B - Apps vs. Applets

+A quick note for more experienced DNAnexus users.
+DNAnexus has several types of
+executables: applets, apps, and workflows.
+We are going to build a workflow of applets, and we will not discuss apps very much.
+Apps are, in some sense, a wrapper around an underlying applet.
+And we are going to focus on the code within the applet.

 {% include links.html %}